anamatoso/RANO-classification/README.md

             )
         return d
 ```

-### 2. Organize data Script

-In the `LUMIERE-ExpertRating-v202211.csv` file in `line 172`, `line 578` and in `line 613` delete the extra comma after "Post-Op".
-Additionally, change the "Date" header to "Timepoint"

-### 3. Benchmarking Script
+Then you can run an experiment.
 An example of an experiment to run would be:

 ```bash
 python RANO_benchmarking.py --model_name monai_densenet264 --n_epochs 100 --decrease_LR --stop_decrease --mods_keep T1,T2,FLAIR